randomstring/WeasleyClock/BuildLog.md

 found this extension cord
 <https://www.amazon.com/gp/product/B07BBGM5WH/> on Amazon.
 That fit
 with my sense of aesthetics for the clock.
-And because it was a dark grey, it's almost invisible inside the base of the clock.
+And because it was a dark gray, it's almost invisible inside the base of the clock.
 I also purchased a black pi USB power supply. <https://www.amazon.com/gp/product/B00MARDJZ4/>